srgrr/URLShortener/README.md

 If `bucket_size = 128` we will only need to check 128 positions to find a suitable candidate for a new, randomly generated short url.

+## Caching
+Caching can be enabled/disabled in `configuration.ini`.
+Right now it only supports `memcached`

 ## Local env
 You can make the access to your local shortener service more convenient by changing `/etc/hosts` and using a reverse proxy.